aosabook/500lines/dagoba/chapter.md

 Our natural inclination is to do something like ```JSON.stringify(graph)```, which produces the terribly helpful error ```TypeError: Converting circular structure to JSON```.
 What's happened is that our vertices were linked to their edges, and their edges to their vertices, and now everything refers to everything else.
 So how can we extract our nice neat sets again?
 JSON replacer functions to the rescue.

-The JSON.stringify function takes a value to stringify, but it also takes two additional parameters: a replacer function and a whitespace number [footnote: doing JSON.stringify(x, 0, 2) in the console is a great way to make ugly data readable].
+The JSON.stringify function takes a value to stringify, but it also takes two additional parameters: a replacer function and a whitespace number [footnote: Given a deep tree deep_tree, doing JSON.stringify(deep_tree, 0, 2) in the console is a great way to make it readable].
 The replacer allows you to customize how the stringify function operates.

 In our case, we'd like to treat the vertices and edges differently, so we're going to manually merge the two sides into a single JSON string.
 Manually manipulating JSON like this isn't recommended, because the format is insufferably persnickety, but with only a dozen characters in our raw output we should be okay. [footnote: He says glibly.
 The first three attempts at this were botched in some browsers.
 It really is insufferable.]